What is Left Ventricular Hypertrophy (LVH)?

 LVH may be present for many years without any noticeable symptoms.
 As the condition worsens, symptoms may develop, such as:

-If you are experiencing any of these symptoms, talk to your health care provider right away so that the problem can be identified and treated.
+If you are experiencing any of these symptoms, talk to your health care professional right away so that the problem can be identified and treated.

 LVH usually happens as a result of other heart problems such as: